 Unless you command a platoon of skilled reviewers-or even if you do-once you get past about 250,000 pages, it just doesn't make sense to manage documents by reading each of them.
-Using my own e-mail stores as an example, I have nearly a gigabyte of email online which, when printed out, might yield something in excess of 100,000 pages to review.
-If, on average, you can read through every page in thirty seconds, it's going to take around 800 hours to plow through it all.
-Even if you de-duplicate and cull out all the Viagra ads and Nigerian treasury scams, you're still looking at maybe ten 40-hour weeks of work...for one person...with one mailbox.
+Using my own e-mail stores as an example, I have nearly three gigabytes of e-mail online which, when printed out, might yield something in excess of 300,000 pages to review.
+If, on average, you can read through every page in thirty seconds, it's going to take around 2000+ hours to plow through it all.
+Even if you de-duplicate and cull out all the Viagra ads and Nigerian treasury scams, you're still looking at maybe four months of work...for one person...with one mailbox.